Save money/concessions on bills

 Power Saving Bonus

-- Visit the Victorian Energy Compare website or engage with an energy affordability service through one of our participating community outreach partners.
+- Visit the Victorian Energy Compare website, or engage with an energy affordability service through a participating Community Outreach Partner.

 Improving Household Energy Efficiency

 - Energy efficiency is about saving energy, reducing your bills and making your home more comfortable.

 - Find out about the benefits of an energy efficient home at Sustainability Victoria.

 - Get involved in Victorian Energy Upgrades program and save money on the installation of energy-efficient products, reduce your energy bill and help the environment.

 - Find out more at: www.victorianenergyupgrades.vic.gov.au

 Page last updated: 01/03/23